|

 miles away from camp, and walked about a mile up the river on the

-side.
+west side.
 The river was frozen

 over solidly with ice about three feet thick.
 But I did not venture out on the